Mayhem: Targeted Corruption of Register and Stack Variables: Introduction

 \paragraph{Faulting CPU Internals} With significant efforts put into advancing Rowhammer attacks and countermeasures, one constant has been the assumption that CPU internals is impervious to software-based fault injection attacks.
 Specifically, SRAM-based registers and caches are assumed to be free from fault injection (except via direct physical manipulations such as in laser fault injection attacks).
 On the other hand, CPU-external devices such as DRAMs are greatly vulnerable to physical tampering.
 This view has been around since the early times of Trusted Computing and was motivated further by the introduction of cold-boot attacks~\cite{Halderman2008LestWR}.

 In this work, we demonstrate that {\em CPU internals such as register values are also vulnerable}.
 Until now, Rowhammer attacks were generally targeted at corrupting dynamically allocated memory~\cite{mutlu2019Rowhammer} or binaries stored on disk loaded into memory~\cite{seaborn2015exploiting}.
+Other works \cite{yim2016rowhammer} have mentioned that there are key registers like \texttt{EIP} and \texttt{ESP} that if corrupted can affect the control flow of an x86 program, but cannot be corrupted if the register values are stored in a processor core.
 Here we show that register values can be forced by an attacker to be saved to the stack and flushed out to memory, where they become vulnerable to Rowhammer fault injection.
 Upon reload, the faulty values are reloaded into the registers before resuming execution.

 \paragraph{Targeting the Stack} Besides flushed register values, vulnerable pieces of code exist within the stack of programs, e.g. security checks and authentication states.
 When these sensitive variables are corrupted, this may result in privilege escalation.
 Crypto libraries, for instance, minimize or eliminate dynamic memory and stack use either to support execution in constrained environments, or for safety-critical systems such as embedded or RTOS systems or to minimize exposure of potentially vulnerable internal secrets.
 The \texttt{wolfSSL} library, for instance, supports compilation options to avoid dynamic memory use.
 The NaCL library, in contrast, avoids dynamic memory and variable-size stack allocation altogether.
 Crypto library implementations, therefore, heavily rely on registers, and stack variables.
 Here we show that such variables are not secure against fault injection.
 Hence the attack surface of Rowhammer is greater than previously assumed.